marcusvramos/React-Native_ContextAPI/README.md

-## :information_source: About the Project - AluraCommerce?
+## :information_source: About the Project - AluraCommerce

 AluraCommerce is an application made in React Native that simulates an e-commerce.
 The main focus of the project was the study of React's Contexts API's, to see the advantage of having global states in the application.
 Also used is AsyncStorage and a Web API (Fake API) to have data persistence.